beast-dev/doc/pages/beast/reference/beast_treepriors.md

 ## Parametric tree priors

-[INSERT MAC SCREENSHOT of Tree priors tab in BEAUTI]

 ### Constant population size

 This model assumes that the population has remained constant through time, at size \\( N \\):